AlfonsoGhislieri/CV/README.md

 _Fluent in English, French, Italian and highly competent in Spanish_

 My ability to learn and speak multiple languages has translated in my programming.
 Paired with a learning mindset that always looks for improvement, it has created the foundation for me to easily pick up new languages and tools.

-# Education

-#### Makers Academy (2021-2022)
-_16-week highly selective coding bootcamp, learning best practices and agile methodologies_
-- JavaScript, Ruby, Rails, Sinatra, RSpec, Jest.
-- Emphasis on self-learning.
-- Following OOP principles like TDD and S.O.L.I.D to write clear, modular and well-tested code.
-- Implementing Agile methodologies to work effectively in a team.
-Pair programming, XP values, daily standups and retros, sprint planning.
-- Collaborating on projects using GitHub for version control and using CI/CD to reduce integration risks.
-- Understanding project requirements, creating user stories, defining features for an MVP and breaking features into smaller tasks to easily accomplish them.

-#### University of Harvard CS50x (2021)

-_Programming course focused on teaching how to think algorithmically and solve problems efficiently_
-- Abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web programming.
-- C, Python, SQL, HTML, CSS and JavaScript.
-- For my final project I taught myself Java and created an android app which divides tasks for users.
-[GitHub Repo](https://github.com/AlfonsoGhislieri/Task-Divider)

-#### University of Stanford CS106A (2020)

-_Introductory Computer Science course_

-- Fundamentals of coding building up to solving real problems using Python.

-#### University of Warwick (2017-2019)

-_International Relations:_ MA(Hons)
-- Security studies, human rights and intelligence.

-#### Royal Holloway University of London (2014-2017)

-_History:_ BA(Hons)
-- Modern socio-political history.

 # Work Experience

 #### Right Livelihood (January - March 2020)